continuum-milind-adpaiker/Palindrome/README.md

 A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.Find the largest palindrome made from the product of two 3-digit numbers.

 Programm is generic in nature so that it works for any "n" digit numbers.
 If you want to solve it specifically for 3-digit numbers it can be further optimized.

-Compile and run this programm as follows by providing umber of digits as os argument
+Compile and run this programm as follows.
+Provide number of digits as first and only os argument

   *$ go build -o palindromeFinder*